John-Auerbach/VLEO-DSMC/README.md

 This will:
 - Run SPARTA simulations at each altitude
 - Save results to `dumps/alt_XXkm/` directories
+- **Automatically convert dumps to Parquet format** for memory-efficient analysis

 **Performance:** Using `--cores 8` is typically 4-6x faster than single core for DSMC simulations.